Mediclinic SA’s infection control philosophy

 Posted on 18 June 2019

-Mediclinic Southern Africa considers infection prevention and control a key priority – and innovative measures to reduce the spread of bacteria are now paying off.
+Mediclinic Southern Africa considers infection control a key priority – and innovative measures to reduce the spread of bacteria are now paying off.

 Healthcare-associated infections continue to pose a risk to patients worldwide.
 The World Health Organisation estimates that at any given time, seven in every 100 hospitalised patients will develop at at least one healthcare-associated infection in developing countries..